 Refrigerators and Freezers

 Today’s ENERGY STAR®–certified energy-efficient refrigerators and freezers use much less energy than older models while still offering lots of modern features.
 This is due to recent improvements in insulation and compressors.
-By properly recycling your old fridge and replacing it with an ENERGY STAR®–certified model, you can save $150–$1,100 on energy costs over its lifetime.
+By properly recycling your old fridge and replacing it with an ENERGY STAR®–certified model, you can save $150 to $1,100 on energy costs over its lifetime.

 Air Purifiers and Dehumidifiers